 Ohio can be beautiful, too.
 I had forgotten.

 You forget a lot of things about home – or perhaps forget to properly appreciate them – when you’re away.
 And sometimes it takes more than simply coming home to remind you.

 I think travel has the ability to open our eyes up to new places and cultures, but also make us re-evaluate where we came from.
 It makes us look at “home” through new eyes.

 These days, I always like going home after having been away for a while.
-I'm reminded of the things that I miss — the brightness of the stars at night, the bullfrogs calling on hot summer evenings from the pond in our front yard, the endless lines of spruces and pines.
-I miss the sunsets — pink and orange and purple — as seen from our back yard.
+I'm reminded of the things that I miss – the brightness of the stars at night, the bullfrogs calling on hot summer evenings from the pond in our front yard, the endless lines of spruces and pines.
+I miss the colorful sunsets as seen from our back yard.

 I miss empty roads after midnight, even though driving at night at home actually makes me nervous now.
 There are no streetlamps.
 There often are no edge lines.
 Sometimes it’s pitch black.
 Every shadowy shape on the side of the road turns into a deer, every mailbox reflector the eye of some creature that will surely dive out in front of my car.